On deformation spaces of quadratic rational maps: Topology of Deformation Space, non-contractibility

 In this section we give an explicit construction of a pair of non-intersecting equalizing curves for maps in $\Per'_{n}$.
-In view of Theorem \ref{te:rees} and Corollary~\ref{cor:cnc}, Lemma \ref{lem:eq_curve} yields the following result. \begin{theorem} There exists $f\in \Per'_n, n\ge 4$ such that $\Def(f,A,B)$ contains countably many components. \end{theorem}
+This yields the following result. \begin{theorem} There exists $f\in \Per'_n, n\ge 4$ such that $\Def(f,A,B)$ is not contractible. \end{theorem}

 Recall that with the parametrization where $0$ is a critical point, $0\to \infty\to 1$, a quadratic rational map takes the form

 We denote by $\rho_k(b,c):=f_{b,c}^{k-2}(1)$, $\rho_k=\frac{P_k(b,c)}{Q_k(b,c)}$, where $P_k(b,c)$ and $Q_k(b,c)$ are polynomials defined recursively by